-If you’re staying in the downtown area, you’ll be within walking distance to a lot of restaurants, stores and attractions, including the beach and boardwalk.
+If you’re staying in the downtown area, you’ll be within walking distance of a lot of restaurants, stores, and attractions, including the beach and boardwalk.

 However, to explore other neighborhoods within the city and explore Santa Cruz’s surrounding region (such as the Highway 1 attractions, Capitola, and the Santa Cruz mountains), you’ll need a car.

 In fact, I’ve really never visited Santa Cruz without one!

 Need a rental car for your trip?
 To find cheap rental cars, I recommend using Rentalcars.com.
 Their search tool is one of the best I’ve found!

 If you really don’t want to rent a car for one reason or another, you have other options.

 Rideshare services like Uber/Lyft are also readily available.
 You can also rent bikes to get around short distances.

 If you plan on just staying within Santa Cruz, there is a sweet little public transportation option for you.
 The Santa Cruzer shuttle is the best way to get back and forth between the beach and downtown and avoid parking and traffic.